Updated: December 7, 2025

 - Diverse and unique culinary scene

-Canada
+7. Canada

-The advantages of moving to Canada include:
+Advantages of Canada include:

 - Consistently ranks highly in terms of quality of life, offering clean cities and beautiful nature